-Neural computing also known as “grid computing” is software that aggregates processing power from many computers into a single computing system that is very powerful.
+Neural computing is also known as “grid computing” is software that aggregates processing power from many computers into a single computing system that is very powerful.
 Essentially, neural computing takes unused processor “cycles” and aggregates them into a virtual supercomputer.
 The “distributed” part of this system is that it operates from machines that are located all over the world.
-Most grid computing projects today are geo-centric and operate in a single lab, building, etc. By distributing the grid, the participants gain new capabilities, greater fault tolerance, and an easier implementation.
+Most grid computing projects today are geo-centric and operate in a single lab, building, etc. By distributing the grid, the participants gain new capabilities, greater fault tolerance, and easier implementation.

 Why is this relevant to me?